geyserfund/geyser-app/ARCHITECTURE.md

 ### Leveraging Fragments

 Using fragments during Codegen helps in generating types for fragments as well.
 This enhances development and ensures the availability of queried fields in React component props.
+To learn more about fragments [click here](https://www.apollographql.com/docs/react/data/fragments/).

 Here is a sample fragment:

 ```ts
 export const FRAGMENT_USER_ME = gql`